pele-python/pele/README.rst

 Installing prerequisites on Ubuntu
 ----------------------------------
-if you're running ubuntu, you can get all the prerequisites with the following commands::
+If you're running ubuntu, you can get all the prerequisites with the following commands::

   $ sudo apt-get install python-numpy python-scipy python-matplotlib python-qt4 python-opengl python-qt4-gl python-pip cython pymol
   $ pip install --user networkx sqlalchemy hungarian pyro4 brewer2mpl

-(in the above, the flag --user will install localy.)
+(in the above, the flag --user will install localy, in directory $HOME/.local/)

 Compilation
 -----------

-Compilation is required for use of the fast potentials, those written in C and/or fortran.
-Theoretically you should be able to use any fortran compiler, but we mostly use gfortran, so it's the least likely to have problems.
+Compilation is required as many of the computationally intensive parts (especially potentials) are written in fortran and c++.
+Theoretically you should be able to use any fortran compiler, but we mostly use gfortran and GCC, so it's the least likely to have problems.
 This package uses the standard python setup utility (distutils).
 There are lots of options for how and where to install.
 For more information::